 About two years after the stroke, we embarked on our first set of day trips of increasing duration.
-Initially, an hour-long car ride could exhaust J for the rest of the day.
-However, after multiple trips along with the ongoing therapy, she was able to tolerate journeys that lasted 3-hours or more.
-Next came some overnight and weekend trips that required significantly more planning to ensure that proper accommodations were available, and that we were equipped to deal with overnight issues such as toileting and showering.
+At first, an hour-long car ride would exhaust J for the rest of the day.
+However, after several trips and ongoing therapy, she could tolerate journeys that lasted 3-hours or more.
+Next came some overnight and weekend trips that required much more planning.
+We had to ensure proper accommodations were available and that we could deal with activities such as toileting and showering.

-Given our experiences of travelling a lot, here are my top tips to prepare for travelling with a loved one who is living with chronic illness.
+Given our experiences of travelling a lot, here are my top tips to prepare for travelling with a loved one living with chronic illness.

-Every minute you spend pre-planning your trip before making reservations and confirming your itinerary with friends and family, will be rewarded with a more pleasurable and affordable experience.
+Every minute you spend pre-planning your trip, the more pleasurable and affordable your experience.

 Checklists are your friend!
 Consider your destination carefully and ask yourself: